Juansecu/cybersource-transactional-api/README.md

 ## Description

-A RESTful API for sending and receiving payment transactions.
+A RESTful API for sending and receiving payment transactions through CyberSource API.

+**Note:** This API makes requests to the CyberSource REST API through HTTP Signature method.

+<span style="color: red;">Important:</span> Do not use this API for production purposes.
+This API is for testing purposes only.

 ## Requirements